Ericsson/zoti/docs/index.md

-programming frameworks, runtimes, compilers, synthesizers, etc. Designing complex systems based on multi-vendor platforms, however, is crippled by a lack of a common design paradigm with proper tool support due to various reasons:
+programming frameworks, runtimes, compilers, synthesizers, etc. Designing complex systems based on multi-vendor platforms, however, is crippled by a lack of a common design paradigm with proper tool support due to various reasons, such as:

 - most vendor solutions are designed in-house based on strict, often undocumented assumptions on the underlying architecture and/or are